-Parties also have the right to choose not to have an Advisor during the investigation and/or resolution of a Complaint or Complaints made under the Sexual Misconduct Policy.
+Parties also have the right to choose not to have an Advisor in the initial stages of the resolution process, prior to a hearing.

 Advisors should help the parties prepare for each meeting and are expected to advise ethically, with integrity, and in good faith.
 The College cannot guarantee equal Advisory rights, meaning that if one party selects an Advisor who is an attorney, but the other party does not or cannot afford an attorney, the College is not obligated to provide an attorney.